Cyber-Security-Club-HTU/CTF-Training/2023/Reverse-Engineering/Lab/README.md

 Welcome to the ColdRoot CTF challenges.
 Dive deep into the world of ColdRoot, a Russian APT group, and uncover their hidden secrets.

-## Challenge 1: Frozen Byte
+## Challenge 1: ColdRoot

 ### Scenario
 A large multinational corporation recently suffered a data breach.
 Initial findings suggest that the breach was orchestrated by a Russian APT group, "ColdRoot".

 A suspicious binary was found on one of the compromised systems.
 Analysis of this binary may yield clues about the group's intentions and perhaps reveal some of their hidden infrastructure.

 ### Objective
 Analyze the provided binary to uncover hidden secrets.